Quicr/quicr-protocol-spec/moq-proto.md

 While the subscription is active for a given name, the Relay(s) should send named objects it receives to all the matching subscribers.
-A QuicR client can renew its subscrptions at any point by sending a new `SUBSCRIBE` message to the origin server.
+A QuicR client can renew its subscriptions at any point by sending a new `SUBSCRIBE` message to the origin server.
 Such subscriptions MUST refresh the existing subscriptions for that name.
 A renewal period of 5 seconds is RECOMMENDED.